csinva/csinva.github.io/_notes/research_ovws/ovw_disentanglement.md

   - use the inference network to map each pair of images to a pair of latent variables.
   - train a linear classifier to predict which interpretable factor was held constant based on the latent representations.
 The accuracy of this predictor is the disentanglement metric score.
 - [Evaluating Disentangled Representations](https://arxiv.org/abs/1910.05587) (sepliarskaia et al. 2019)
-  - defn 1  (Higgins et al., 2017; Kim and Mnih, 2018; Eastwood and Williams, 2018): A disentangled representation is a representation where a change in one latent dimension corresponds to a change in one generative factor while being relatively invariant to changes in other generative factors.
+  - defn 1  (Higgins et al., 2017; Kim and Mnih, 2018; Eastwood and Williams, 2018) = **factorVAE metric**: A disentangled representation is a representation where a change in one latent dimension corresponds to a change in one generative factor while being relatively invariant to changes in other generative factors.
   - defn 2 (Locatello et al., 2018; Kumar et al., 2017): A disentangled representation is a representation where a change in a single generative factor leads to a change in a single factor in the learned representation.
   - metrics
-    - DCI: Eastwood and Williams (2018) - informativeness based on predicting gt factors using latent factors
+    - **DCI**: Eastwood and Williams (2018) - informativeness based on predicting gt factors using latent factors
-    - SAP: Kumar et al. (2017) - how much does top latent factor match gt more than 2nd latent factor
+    - **SAP**: Kumar et al. (2017) - how much does top latent factor match gt more than 2nd latent factor
-    - MIG: Chen et al. 2018 - mutual info to compute the same thing
+    - **mutual info gap MIG**: Chen et al. 2018 - mutual info to compute the same thing
+    - **modularity** (ridgeway & mozer, 2018) - if each dimension of r(x) depends on at most a factor of variation using their mutual info

 # non-deep methods